AxisCommunications/acap-integration-examples-azure/images-to-azure-storage-account/README.md

 az group delete --name <resource group name>
 ```

+The Azure API Management instance will be [soft-deleted](https://aka.ms/apimsoftdelete) and remain known to Azure for 48 hours.
+This will prevent you from redeploying the application to a resource group with the same name.
+Please select a new name for the resource group, wait 48 hours or [purge the instance using the Azure REST API](https://aka.ms/apimsoftdelete#purge-a-soft-deleted-instance).

 ## Troubleshooting

 This section will highlight some of the common problems one might encounter when running this example application.